Socontra/socontra/README.md

 Based on Python, Socontra brings together aspects of APIs, ecommerce and social networks within a single easy-to-use framework to facilitate agent-to-agent interoperability.
 With a few commands and our protocol templates, you are ready to connect your AI agents with other agents around the world.

+Socontra goes beyond agent interoperability within software systems, where agents connect with data, apps or software components.
+Socontra helps developers build agents for social systems, where agents represent and act for people and businesses, to automate their 2-way intricate social interactions and commercial transactions, such as automated online shopping.

 Socontra is currently under development.
 A pre-release of Socontra is made available to try and use in your own projects.
 Socontra welcomes any feedback at info@socontra.com.

 -------------------------------